|

 the ability to rule and the Yuan Dynasty was overthrown in 1368 by a group of

-significant (except, perhaps for Xanadu Palace which lies about 231
+regarded as significant (except, perhaps for Xanadu Palace which lies about

-population are Mongols and remain practitioners of Tibetan Buddhism, with
+Mongolian population are Mongols and remain practitioners of Tibetan

-Republic of Mongolia was established 10 years after the collapse of the
+of Mongolia was established 10 years after the collapse of the Manchus (Qing

-was Mao Zedong’s intention to include both Inner Mongolia and Outer Mongolia
+intention to include both Inner Mongolia and Outer Mongolia as autonomous

-as autonomous states in the Chinese Federation, but Outer Mongolia remained
+states in the Chinese Federation, but Outer Mongolia remained firmly under

 |